snow depths exceeding 3 meters are not uncommon.

 Provided by: BRAVOSKI

-With an elevation difference of 1,124m and a distance of an astounding 8.5km, the well-groomed long course is one of the best in Japan.
-Popular for its ability to enjoy high-speed long turns, Myoko Suginohara not only satisfies carving enthusiasts, but is also highly rated by powder lovers.
+With an elevation difference of 1,124m and a distance of a whopping 8.5km, Myoko Suginohara boasts some of the best groomed long courses in Japan.
+Popular for its opportunities to fully enjoy high-speed long turns, Myoko Suginohara not only satisfies carving enthusiasts but also earns high praise from powder lovers.

-The reason for this is the quality of the snow, which is provided by the highest point in the Myoko area, at an altitude of 1,855m.
-It has two powder courses, each about 800m long.
-The "Super Giant Course" and "Super Mogul Course" are both located at the top of the slopes and are stocked with high-quality powder snow.
+The reason for this is the snow quality provided by its location at an altitude of 1,855m, the highest point in the Myoko area.
+It has two powder courses, each approximately 800m long.
+The "Super Giant Course" and the "Super Mogul Course" are both located at the top of the slopes, accumulating high-quality powder snow.

 ![]() | ![]() | ![]() | ![]() |